-There are many intrusion detection software available in market.
-The functioning of different software depend upon how they are coded, but most of them check data packet signatures, changes made to computer registry or other areas of interest such as startup programs, format of data packets etc so that that they can trace possible intrusions on behalf of cyber criminals.
+There are many intrusion detection software available in the market.
+The functioning of different software depends upon how they are coded, but most of them check data packet signatures, changes made to computer registry or other areas of interest such as startup programs, the format of data packets, etc so that that they can trace possible intrusions on behalf of cybercriminals.

 The host-based intrusion system relies more on system settings to see if there is any kind of compromise or if any software is trying to force changes on your computer or computer network.